The following is to serve as a helpful guideline but please feel free to call or e-mail if you have any further questions. Our team is here to help!

 What is included in the cost of my trip?
 Does it include airfare?

 Each specific trip page on the website has a section as well as a downloadable pdf document with exactly what is and what is not included on the trip.
 International airfares are not included in the trip price.
 We can however recommend excellent travel agents whom we have worked with in your country should you require help with arranging your international airfare.

 Why are you sometimes more expensive than other operators?

 Many of our trips are very similar in price to our competitors.
 Some companies even wait for us to set our prices and use ours as a guideline!!
-Some of our main selling points, which sometimes do cost more are; internationally qualified guides, proven dependable local operators, small group sizes and safe client: guide ratios, quality equipment and high summit success rates, among other things.
+Some of our main selling points, which sometimes do cost more, are; Internationally qualified Western Guides, proven dependable local operators, small groups sizes and safe client:guide ratios, quality equipment and high summit success rates, among other things.
 You do get what you pay for which is why we stand out from the rest.
 Many clients come to us after failing on one of our competitors ‘cheaper’ trips.

 How do I sign up for a trip?